-The safety and security situation in the camps is a concern for the community, particularly for women, girls and LGBTIQ+.
+The safety and security situation in the camps is a concern for the community, particularly for women.
 Men on the other hand perceive the situation as relatively calm, with occasional incidents, majorly perpetrated by armed thieves and gangs frequently targeting households, especially at night, leading to theft of valuables and food.
 The influx of new arrivals has also amplified security concerns, increasing struggles for limited resources like water and shelter.
-Again, inadequate shelter for newcomers leaves them vulnerable to various risks, including exposing particularly women and children, to increased risks of gender-based violence, exploitation, and abuse.
+Lastly, inadequate shelter for newcomers leaves them vulnerable to various risks, including disease, and other forms of violence.